Best PC controllers in 2024: the pads I recommend for PC gamers

 The most significant changes in the Series 2 over the Series 1 (which we also loved) include a neat little carrying case that doubles as a portable USB Type-C powered charging station for the controller's new rechargeable battery, which has around 40 hours of juice.

-It comes with a bunch of custom bits: 6 thumbsticks, 2 d-pads (cross-shaped and faceted), 4 rear pedals, and one tool for adjustable thumbstick tension.
+It comes with a bunch of custom bits: six thumbsticks, two d-pads (cross-shaped and faceted), four rear pedals, and one tool for adjustable thumbstick tension.

-The Series 1's surprising lack of Bluetooth is something that drew major criticism, but thanks to the Series 2 adopting Bluetooth, you now have a market-leading PC controller and something that’ll pair with a phone to play the Apple Arcade offerings or mess around Xbox streaming.
+The lack of Bluetooth on the Series 1 has been rectified with the Series 2, which means you now have a controller that’ll pair with a phone to play the Apple Arcade or mess around with Xbox streaming.
 It makes the controller that much more versatile, which is essential given the high price of admission.

-The returning hair-trigger locks are still among my favorite things about Elite.
-For those who haven’t used them, they control how far you need to pull the trigger, so there’s no wasted effort or time in competitive shooters, where milliseconds matter.
-The four additional back paddles are a neat feature, too and can make for some interesting controller layouts.
-Never want to take your thumbs off of the thumbsticks?
-Simply assign the face buttons to the back paddles and you're good to go.
-In fact, the extreme flexibility of the Series 2 has the additional benefit of making the controller highly accessible, meaning that more people can use it to play PC games.
+The hair-trigger locks allow you to control how far you need to pull the trigger to actuate it, so there’s no wasted effort or time in competitive shooters.
+The four back paddles are a great extra feature, too and can make for some interesting controller layouts.
+If you never want to take your thumbs off of the sticks, you can assign the face buttons to the back paddles, a feature that should please both the competitive gamer and those looking for a more comfortable controller position than standard.

-It is worth noting that having used my Elite Series 2 for years I have had issues with the bumper buttons.
-But it's also worth noting that it's very easy to set right, too.
-I've now fixed both of my non-responsive bumpers on two separate occasions, one because of Elden Ring and one because of FC24.
-Here's how to fix those Series 2 bumper buttons.
+It's worth noting that having used an Elite Series 2 since 2019, we've had issues with the bumper buttons, but it's also worth noting that it's very easy to set right, too.

-Spending $160 for a controller is a tough sell for most people; that's nearly four times the price of an Xbox One controller, but if you're a serious gamer who values performance and extreme levels of customization, the Series 2 is a no-brainer and worth every penny.
+And then there's the price—spending $160 for a controller is a tough sell for most people, and you can arguably receive a lot of the same fundamental features from the regular Xbox Wireless controller for a lot less.
+But if you're a serious gamer who values performance and extreme levels of customization, the Series 2 is a no-brainer and worth every penny.

 Read our full Xbox Elite Wireless Controller Series 2 review.